vision3d-lab/deformsplat/README.md

 Or you can download original dataset and preprocess it.

-Then, you can test arbitrary frame other than those used in the paper.
+Then, you can test arbitrary frame other than those used in our paper.

 <details>
 <summary>Download Diva360 (~1.8TB) </summary>